gevent/gevent/.github/ISSUE_TEMPLATE/issue_template.md

+---
+name: Issue
+about: Use this template for all issues.
+---
 * gevent version: Please note how you installed it: From source, from PyPI, from your operating system's package, etc.
 * Python version: Please be as specific as possible.
 For example,